Idées déco de vérandas turquoises avec un plafond en verre

 Aménagement d'une véranda bord de mer avec un sol en brique, un plafond en verre et un sol rouge.

-PETKUS BROTHERS
+PETKUS BROTHERSPETKUS BROTHERS

 Four Seasons Sunroom